JavaScript History: Why Does It So Popular For Web Development?

 • TypeScript 5.0 Beta.
 This version of TS comes with many upgrades for coding and control flow analysis.
 Upgrades include the ability to run other code before super(), index interference enhancements, recursion depth check improvements, and more.
 Apart from that, we expect notable performance improvements.

 • Deno 1.29.1.
 Ryan Dahl team continues working hard on their project designed to become a suitable alternative to Node.js.
 The recent update aims to help this promising runtime to become much better in npm compatibility.
+As developers explore the Bun runtime and its features, updates like this enhance Deno’s appeal as a competitive alternative.

 JS and TS are actively continuing to evolve.
 This led to the fact that the browser can be almost the only program on the computer.